VandalByte/darkmatter-grub2-theme/README.md

   </a>
 </div>
 <div align="center">
-  This is a collection of GRUB themes, each one tailored for specific  distro like Debian, Linux Mint, Arch, and more.
-I created it with inspiration from Distro GRUB Themes by adisoncavani.
+  This is a collection of GRUB themes, each one tailored for specific  distro like Debian, Linux Mint, Arch, and more. <br>I created it with inspiration from Distro GRUB Themes by adisoncavani.
-    Consider giving this project a star ⭐ if you liked it 🤗
+   <br> Consider giving this project a star ⭐ if you liked it 🤗

 </div>